Scrapezone/examples/README.md

 }
 ```

-“results” will be sent only for scrapes with status “done”, otherwise “results” will be null.
+“html_files” will be sent only for scrapes with status “done”, otherwise “results” will be null.